November 24th, False Positives, Right the Right Festival, HKW, Berlin

 Held off site at the Prison Palace, renowned for the incaceration of Casanova, Cheang's work traces the transformation of confinement and surveillance technologies within digital culture.

 Sonic Profiles sonifies the meta-data from the Twitter accounts of well-known public entities: Donald Trump, Narendra Modi, Justin Bieber, Rihanna, Taylor Swift, Rihanna, Lady Gaga, YouTube, CNN and the BBC.
 By translating Twitter data into sound in real time, this multi-channel composition questions what it means, via the logic of data extraction, to be reduced to streams of data.
 By abstracting human bodies into data flows, online surveillance networks create profiles of the subjects of such surveillance – our data doubles.
 Considering the extent to which we watch each other via social media, personal identity becomes a commodity and our humanness itself is increasingly defined by our data-selves.
-Within a culture of permanent online connectivity, who are we to these ubiquitous algorithms, and more significantly, the data broker industry who programs them?
+Within a culture of permanent online connectivity, who are we to these ubiquitous algorithms and the data broker industry who programs them?

-Sound Installation, Dear Voyeur, meet Flaneur....Sincerely, Social Media
+Sound Installation, Dear Voyeur, meet Flaneur....Sincerely, Social Media Photo by Noshe

 This project began as a 16 day composition for a group show at 55 Sydenham Rd Marrickville NSW 2204 AU (R.I.P).
 Here is a limited edition vinyl version on Karlrecords.
 Artwork by Katherina Pling.